cloudikeme/MLOps-local-env-setup/README.md

 # My Local Quick MLOps Environment Setup

-### 🔨 Break Stuff, Learn Faster: Your Personal DevOps Playground Awaits!
+### 🔨 Break Stuff, Learn Faster: Your Personal MLOps Playground Awaits!

 You know what they say - the best way to learn is to break things!